-just1WORLD's groundbreaking league table on governance shows how national governments across the world (including Hong Kong and Taiwan) compare in terms of laying the necessary foundations for their people to advance.
+just1WORLD's groundbreaking league table on governance shows how all national governments across the world (including Hong Kong and Taiwan) compare in terms of laying the vital foundations for their people to advance.

 Adam Smith, the father of economics, in his magnum opus 'An Inquiry into the Nature and Causes of the Wealth of Nations', published in 1776, states that there are two distinct objects of political economy: the FIRST is to enable people to provide revenue for themselves and the SECOND is to supply the country with resources for public services.
 In order to obtain the second, without recourse to continual borrowing, the first must be achieved.

 Giving people the tools to make the most of their lives is fundamental and there can no longer be any excuse for not doing so.
 For, according to former UK Prime Minister Tony Blair, 'as a result of the experience of the last 50 years in global governance there is ample evidence from around the world as to what works and what doesn't.
 The tough part is not knowing what to do, but doing it.'